-Evelyn Lukat is a Fellow at Ecologic Institute, where she works on projects pertaining to water and agriculture.
+Evelyn Lukat is an Associate at Ecologic Institute, working on projects pertaining to water and agriculture.
 Her particular interest lies in cross-cutting issues such as Integrated Water Resources Management and integrated catchment management.
-Evelyn Lukat works on a wide range of topics, from dissemination and stakeholder involvement to policy evaluation and water quality.
+Evelyn Lukat worked on a wide range of topics, from dissemination and stakeholder involvement to policy evaluation and water quality.
 She is a native German speaker and is fluent in English and Spanish.

-Evelyn Lukat is involved in several European research projects under the Seventh Framework Programme (FP7) of the European Commission (EC).
-Within the project Making Society an Active Participant in Water Adaptation to Global Change (BeWater), she supports local stakeholders in the Mediterranean region in the development of adaptation plans for the water sector.
-In the project, Sustainable Subsoil Management (Soil³), she works to develop a framework for an acceptance analysis.
+Evelyn Lukat was involved in several European research projects under the Seventh Framework Programme (FP7) of the European Commission (EC).
+Within the project Making Society an Active Participant in Water Adaptation to Global Change (BeWater), she supported local stakeholders in the Mediterranean region in the development of adaptation plans for the water sector.
+In the project, Sustainable Subsoil Management (Soil³), she worked to develop a framework for an acceptance analysis.
 The aim of this analysis is to determine factors responsible for the acceptance or refusal of novel techniques by farms and on a societal level.
-In several projects she is and was responsible for knowledge transfer and dissemination of research outcomes to policy makers and practitioners.
-For the German Environment Agency, she develops and promotes communication strategies to manage the use of veterinary pharmaceuticals in a more environmentally acceptable way.
+In several projects she was responsible for knowledge transfer and dissemination of research outcomes to policy makers and practitioners.
+For the German Environment Agency, she developed and promoted communication strategies to manage the use of veterinary pharmaceuticals in a more environmentally acceptable way.
 For the University of Applied Sciences in Bremen, she taught students about the work of think tanks and their role in policy making.

 Among others, Evelyn Lukat was also involved in the projects Demonstration of Promising Technologies to Address Emerging Pollutants in Water and Waste Water (DEMEAU), Resource Efficiency in Practice - Closing Mineral Cycles, Policy Mix for an updated Adaptation Action Plan, Technical Assistance Facility for upcoming Danube Region Projects and Dissemination and Uptake of FP Water Research Results (WaterDiss2.0).